FuelLabs/fuel-indexer/docs/README.md

 # For Users

-Users of the Fuel indexer project are ____ looking to write backends for their dApps.
+Users of the Fuel indexer project include dApp developers looking to write flexible data-based backends for their dApp frontends, as well as index operators who are interested in managing one or many indexer projects for dApp developers.

 ## Dependencies